 - Water bottle refills: Fill up your own water bottle at more than 60 refill stations across campus.
 Visit the campus map to find out the refill station nearest you.

-There are four main waste streams that you will see around campus: mixed containers, paper and bags, organics, and garbage (see table below).
+There are four main waste streams that you will see around campus: Containers, Papers, Organics, and Garbage (see table below).
 Waterloo also has a number of other recycling streams to capture common waste items on campus, like textbooks, clothing, and computers.
 Scroll down for a full list of these recycling programs and visit our A-Z Sorting Guide for drop-off locations across campus.

-For off-campus sorting, you can also visit the Region of Waterloo Waste Whiz to see where your items go.
+For off-campus sorting, please visit the Region of Waterloo Waste Whiz to see where your items go.